aleksei-berezkin/typique/docs/PluginDescription.md

 - Limiting scanned files with the plugin’s `include` and `exclude` settings
 - Splitting large files with multiple styles invocations into smaller ones
-- Splitting large projects into smaller ones (note: see the [Composing Class Names](./docs/ComposingClassNames.md) guide on avoiding collisions between projects)
+- Splitting large projects into smaller ones (see also [ComplexProjects](./ComplexProjects.md))

 ## CLI tools

-Because `tsc` doesn't load plugins, the Typique CLI tools (e.g. `npx typique --build`) work by starting the `tsserver.js` and executing the custom commands on it — similar to how it's done by the editor.
+Because `tsc` doesn't load plugins, the Typique CLI command (`npx typique --build`) work by starting the `tsserver.js` and executing the custom commands on it — similar to how it's done by the editor.

-## Development without the plugin

-It's possible to develop only with the CLI tools without the plugin, with the following limitations:

-- Classnames selection won't be automated and immediately validated — you'lll have to type them in manually
-- Styles won't be generated on file change
-- To validate classnames and build styles, you'll have to run the command: `npx typique --build`